 - Ensure continuous refinement of product backlogs

-- Provide a reliable visualization for teams and stakeholders to asses resource needs and risks to a project
+- Provide a reliable visualization for teams and stakeholders to assess resource needs and risks to a project

-Your product backlog, sometimes referred to as a Master Story List, includes, well – pretty much everything.
+Your product backlog includes, well – pretty much everything.
 Typically ordered vertically by each Issue’s business value, ours is a collection of user stories, half-baked feature ideas, things we might do in the future, technical work, and anything else.
 The point is to make a habit of getting stuff out of your head, and into GitHub.